ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 Changes are semantically compatible with existing implementations and better cover both the request and response cases.

-Being calculated on the selected representation, the `Digest` value is tied to the `Content-Encoding` and `Content-Type` header fields: a given resource has thus multiple possible digests values.
+The value of `Digest` is calculated on selected representation, which is tied to the value contained in any `Content-Encoding` or `Content-Type` header fields.
+Therefore, a given resource may have multiple different digest values.

 To allow the exchange of a representation digest with [no content codings](https://tools.ietf.org/html/rfc7231#section-3.1.2.1)